shijianzhong/kite-public/README.md

 open index.html
 ```

-This will load utilize the data of the Kite app that can be found at https://kite.kagi.com/kite.json.
+Kite front-end uses Kite application data that can be found starting at https://kite.kagi.com/kite.json.
 Note that kite.json and files referenced by it are licensed under [CC BY-NC license](https://creativecommons.org/licenses/by-nc/4.0/).
 This means that this data can be used free of charge with attribution and for non-commercial use.

 Our front ened is just one example front end that one can run on top of this data.
 We encourage others to contribute improvements to it as well as create their own front ends and add them to this Readme file.